Migreeniaura ilman päänsärkyä – näin tunnistat sen

 Symptoms and prevalence

-• Sensory disturbances, tingling or numbness in the upper limbs and face.
+• Sensory disturbances, tingling, or numbness in the upper limbs and face.

-Identification and differential diagnostics
+Identification and differential diagnosis

 Treatment and monitoring